circlefin/malachite/specs/consensus/misbehavior.md

 detects at least `f+1` faulty processes.

-The change to Tendermint is just that prevote messages have an additional field that carries the content of the `vr` field of the propose message that triggered the sending of the prevote.
+The change to Tendermint is just that prevote messages have an additional field that carries the content of the `vr` field of the proposal that triggered the sending of the prevote.
 Here are the most relevant changed pseudo code
 parts: